spinne/optimization/README.md

 The goals:

-1. Get a Pagespeed score of 90 or above for index.html (mobile and desktop)
+1. Get a Pagespeed score of 90 or above for index.html (on mobile and desktop)

 2. Get a consistent frame rate of 60fps when scrolling on pizza.html